civilblur/youlag/README.md

 3. Go to `Settings > Extensions` and enable the `Youlag` extension.

-## Additional Resources

-- "[Invidious Video Feed](https://github.com/Korbak/freshrss-invidious)" FreshRSS extension by Korbak.
-  - If you prefer to use Invidious instead.
 ## Contribution

 1. Fork and make changes to the `dev` branch.